ArtemChebotko/cassandra4-repair/step4.md

 SELECT * FROM chemistry.elements;"
 ```

-If you see just a handful of gaseous elements, congratulations!
+If you see just a handful of gaseous elements on both nodes, congratulations!
 Consistency
 has been successfully restored by bringing the latest changes on the table
 from `Cassandra-1` over to `Cassandra-2`: **incremental repair has done its job**.